IBERDROLA SUPERA AWARDS

 Recognising people and organisations that foster female empowerment through sport

-As part of its commitment to promoting gender equality, Iberdrola group presents the first edition of the Iberdrola SuperA Awards to recognise and give visibility to the best initiatives in Spain in favour of equality and the empowerment of women through sport.
+As part of its commitment to promoting gender equality, Iberdrola group organizes the Iberdrola SuperA Awards to recognise and give visibility to the best initiatives in Spain in favour of equality and the empowerment of women through sport.

 Carousel of images and videos

-Iberdrola SuperA Awards aim to recognise and support projects, programs and initiatives that contribute to attaining the following objectives:
+The Iberdrola 'SuperA' Awards aim to recognise and support projects, programmes and initiatives that contribute to attaining the following objectives:

 - Promoting the practice of sport by women.